near-examples/workshop--exploring-assemblyscript-contracts/README.md

 **Storing Data**

+NEAR Protocol stores data in a key-value store called `Storage` which is also wrapped with a few persistent collections for developer convenience including `PersistentVector`, `PersistentSet`, `PersistentMap` and `PersistentDeque`.
+Reading and writing to `Storage` requires specifying the type of data to store, whether `string`, `number` or `binary`.
+Any custom data types (ie. custom data models) must be decorated with the `@nearBindgen` decorator so that the system knows to serialize them for storage.

 - [ ] an example that includes the `@nearBindgen` decorator (used to support serialization of custom data models)
 - [ ] an example that uses `Storage` to read and / or write data from blockchain storage
 - [ ] an example that uses `PersistentVector` to store contract data in an array-like data structure